cawfree/sofia/README.md

 ### Conditions

 It is even possible to define **conditions**.
-This help clearly define which rules need to be processed based upon a previous condition; there's nothing _special_ going on here, conditions merely resolve to a lazy evaluation of _both_ the positive and negative condition.
+These help clearly define which rules need to be processed based upon a previous condition.
+Since `.rules` are predefined, it's probably useful to note that there's nothing _special_ going on here, conditions merely resolve to a lazy evaluation of _both_ the positive and negative outcome, which effectively creates a branch in your static logic.

 This block emphasises that `sofia` can result in more readable rule definitions, when handling more complex transactions.